jjaros587/selenium_generator/docs/source/configuration.rst

 There are three objects for a specification of paths to directories.
 All of them accept string values of relative paths to directories with ``__main__`` as a starting point.

+- ``scenarios (string)``
-``scenarios`` defines path to a folder with test scenarios.
+    - defines path to a folder with test scenarios.
 Scenarios inside the folder can be divided into more complex directory structure of multiple levels.
 Framework loads scenarios from all folders recursively.

+- ``pages (string)``
-``pages`` defines path to a folder with created Page Objects.
+    - defines path to a folder with created Page Objects.
 Scenarios inside the folder can be divided into more complex directory structure of multiple levels in a case of a proper configuration of imports in ``__init__`` files.
 In the other words, it must be possible to load all classes from root folder.

+- ``data (string)``
-``data`` defines path to external test data which are loaded from test scenario during the execution.
+    - defines path to external test data which are loaded from test scenario during the execution.
 This directory is used only if external files are used for ``DDT``.

 *************************
 Test report configuration